kirushyk/le/docs/HACKING.md

 # Code Style Guidelines

+To keep the code consistent and ensure high quality, it would be nice to use a workflow that includes automatic formatting and style checks wherever possible.

 ## C Code Style

 For C code, we follow the GStreamer code style guidelines.
 Here are the key points: